MuhammadRidha7/Shia-vs-Sunni/README.md

 Aisha performed Sijda upon hearing the news of the death of Ali. \
 `Maqatil ut-Talibin, vol 1, page 11`

+Mu'awiya did the exact same thing for Hasan: \
+Muawiya was delighted to hear the news of Hasan's death and performed Sijda. \
+`Mukhtasar fi Akhbar ul-Bashar, by Abul Fada, vol 1, page 183`

 #